Kalecia24824/Portfolio/JS/Applications/Intermediate/README.md

 # 🌿 The Intermediate Project Folder

-Welcome to the **Intermediate** project sub-folder in the HTML/CSS folder!
-Here, you can view all of my projects which show my growing comfort with front-end development.
-I applied more structured layouts, practiced responsiveness, and worked on dynamic interactions using  a little bit of JavaScript.
+Welcome to the **Intermediate** project sub-folder in the Applications folder!
+In this folder, these projects are designed to resemble real-world apps that store, retrieve, and manipulate data and adjust UI accordingly.

 ## ✅ Skills Practiced
 These are the skills you will see in each project:
-- Responsive layouts using Flexbox and Grid
+- Event listeners and user interaction
-- DOM manipulation and event handling
+- Arrays and objects
-- Structuring pages with accessibility in mind
+- Loops with real-world applications
-- Improving form UX
-- Working with arrays and objects in JavaScript
+- String and array methods
+- Creating modular code

 ## 🧪 Projects in This Folder
-Here is the project list for the Beginner folder:
+Here is the project list for the Intermediate folder:

-- Project 1:
+#### Project 1:
-- Project 2:
-- Project 3:

-🍃 These projects reflect my progress toward creating more refined and responsive web experiences.
+Coming Soon!

+🍃 These projects helped me understand how JavaScript brings web pages to life through interaction and logic.

 ## ✨ Acknowledgements
 Each project will have some acknowledgements to certain tools, websites, and other apps.
 These will be listed here: